The Literary "Hall of James" Favorite Fictional Characters /Julie

 Author Jean Craighead George

-Julie is the youngest person entered in the J-List fictional literary characters top 10 rankings.
+Julie much like Mark Sway, the adolescent hero of is a survivor despite her young age.
 She begins her journey alone on Alaska’s unmerciful tundra during the burgeoning stage in life that is 13 years of age.
 She arrives triumphant but disillusioned at the end of her travels still not having reached her 14th birthday.
+The Client

 The calendar designates Julie as a girl, but she displayed the mettle that renders one worthy of being called a woman.
 Miyax, as she is known in her native Eskimo tongue marched out of the lush landscape of a well-trained cadet into the rugged terrain occupied by a battle seasoned soldier inside of one year.
 She did this by applying her father’s teaching of traditional ways while among the wolves.

 The wolves were the allure that led my tween aged self to pursue Julie’s story.
-I gravitated towards all things canine having already discovered the dog as boy’s best friend.
+I being canine centric gravitated towards dog related stories.
+I had already discovered the dog as boy's best friend.
 Also, the book’s cover brought to mind Jack London’s “White Fang”, a story I had previously enjoyed.
 As such, I hardly expected the novel’s human centerpiece to grab my attention.
 However, she was someone my age (likely older) who accomplished what this cub/boy scout with an affinity for nature could only dream of doing.
 Julie survived the tundra.

 Today, I am impressed with how this character transitioned from a daddy’s girl with childlike faith in his teaching to a mature individual who embraced her native culture even as the modern alternative became readily available.
 I also find it remarkable that Julie needed so few years to discover who/ what she is, accept that truth and decide to build her future based upon that knowledge.
-The irony of her evolution is that it occurred precisely because she tried to escape a traditional arranged Eskimo marriage, hastened by her husband's clumsy attempt to rape her,to relocate in a large city far removed from her home.
+The irony of her evolution is that it occurred precisely because she tried to escape a traditional arranged Eskimo marriage, hastened by her husband's clumsy attempt to rape her.
 She lost herself to find herself.